We’re cooked. AI agents are going to take our jobs.

 We all know that artificial intelligence is here to stay and grow.
 Innovation is inevitable.
 But, with any new technology, there will be opportunists who look for a quick cash grab.

 I wanted to write this article a year ago, but I felt it wasn’t a good idea because I don't like deceiving people.
-But now that these tools have evolved more, and I’m actually being mind-blown by many of them, I’m here to give you a list of AI agents I truly believe in.
+But now that these tools have evolved more, and I’m actually being mind-blown by many of them, I'm here to give you a list of AI agents I've tested in real-world workflows and truly believe in.

 But before we dive into that, let’s talk about some things you should be aware of when going through these tools.